ApplauseAQI/AH-Android-Int/README.md

 ### 7. Place your app key in the MainActivity

-Locate a line that looks like:
+In the MainActivity file, locate a line that looks like this:

 	public static final String APP_KEY = "Your-Apphance-Application-Key-Goes-Here";